Sof-Saos/Sof-Saos.github.io/README.md

 - 🎯 Multiple **image targets** for different educational themes:
   - Mathematics (types of angles)
-  - Reading comprehension
+  - Reading comprehension in spanish
-  - Emotions, Family, Home, School, Animals, Body
+  - English learning: Topics suach as: Emotions, Family, Home, School, Animals, Body
 - 📄 Markers are printed and recognized by the camera to trigger AR content.
 - 📐 All virtual content is displayed as if it were "stuck" to the real-world surface.
 - ⚡ Light, fast and browser-friendly — no app install required!